anachronic/emacs.d/README.md

 ## What is this good for?

-We all use emacs for different purposes, and that's ok.
-I have been using this lately for LaTeX and Org-mode.
-I have used it for C programming and some Python.
-Configuration should be ready to do:
+My main goal is to make this an editor that's usable for any text editing task I have to face.
+Currently the config that I feel is ready to go on the fly are the following modes:

 1. Python
 2. C/C++